HMRC New Starter Checklist Explained for Employers

 Where can I get an HM revenue starter checklist in the UK?

 HMRC’s starter checklist is readily available online.
-Employers can download it directly from HMRC’s website.
+Employers can download it directly as a printable PDF from HMRC’s website.
 This makes it accessible and easy to distribute to new hires who need it.

 This is what it looks like...